Jasonlhy/VSCode-Hungry-Delete/README.md

 for source code editings.

 In previous version which supports only a single cursor, the code just invokes `deleteWordLeft` command to delete the word before the cursor.
-In order to To support multiple cursors, I need to invoke **each** cursor to `deleteWorldLeft`, but I can't find any API available so I write a mock implementation of `deleteWorldLeft`.
+In order to support multiple cursors, I need to invoke **each** cursor to `deleteWorldLeft`, but I can't find any API available so I write a mock implementation of `deleteWorldLeft`.

 ## Optimizations for source code editings.